sktime/sktime/README.rst

 ======

-A `scikit-learn <https://github.com/scikit-learn/scikit-learn>`_ compatible Python toolbox for learning with time-series/panel data.
+A `scikit-learn <https://github.com/scikit-learn/scikit-learn>`_ compatible Python toolbox for learning with time series and panel data.
 Eventually, we would like to support:

-* Time-series classification and regression,
+* time series classification and regression,
-* Classical forecasting,
+* classical forecasting,
-* Supervised/panel forecasting,
+* supervised/panel forecasting,
 * time series segmentation
 * time-to-event and event risk modelling